dart-lang/site-www/src/_guides/language/concurrency/index.md

 }
 ```

-The spawned isolate executes the following code:
+The spawned isolate executes the function
+passed as the first argument, `_readAndParseJson`:

 <?code-excerpt "lib/simple_worker_isolate.dart (spawned)"?>
 ```dart